AIforSpace/2024/_pages/home.md

     <h3>Submission</h3>
     <p>
       Submissions should be in the CVPR format and are limited to 8 pages excluding reference.
-      Use the <a href="/2021/static/cvpr2021AuthorKit_2.zip" download>template</a> for detailed formatting instructions.
+      Use the <a href="" download>template</a> for detailed formatting instructions.
-      Please refer to the main conference's <a href="http://cvpr2021.thecvf.com/node/33#submission-guidelines">submission guildelines</a> for more details.
+      Please refer to the main conference's <a href="https://eccv2022.ecva.net/submission/call-for-papers/">submission guildelines</a> for more details.
   </p>
     <p>
-      <a href="https://cmt3.research.microsoft.com/AI4Space2021">Submit your paper via the CMT3 submission system.</a>
+      <a href="">Submit your paper via the CMT3 submission system.</a>
     </p>
   <p>
     Reviewing is <b>double blind</b> - remember to remove your names and affiliations in the submitted version (selecting the reviewing option in the LaTeX template will take care of that).
-Accepted works will be published in the CVPR 2021 proceedings (online/app, IEEE Xplore, and CVF open access).
+Accepted works will be published in the ECCV 2022 proceedings.
     </p>
   </div>
 </div><br>